trouble shooting skin irritation

 Bacterial Inflammation

-On rings with stones, there can be a buildup of debris in the holes underneath the stones, or in open cavities under larger rings.
-When this debris builds up to the level of the skin, and then repeatedly gets wet, bacteria grows.
-Over time, this moist bacteria can cause an irritation to the skin.
+On rings with stones, debris can build up in the holes underneath the stones or in open cavities under larger rings.
+When this debris builds up to the level of the skin and then repeatedly gets wet, bacteria grows.
+Over time, this moist bacteria can cause irritation to the skin.

-Take the ring off for hand washing and showering during the testing, to eliminate the possibility of a moisture dermatitis, and truly test for metal allergy.
+Take the ring off for hand washing and showering during the testing to eliminate the possibility of moisture dermatitis and truly test for metal allergy.

 Moisture Dermatitis

-Moisture dermatitis is caused when a wide band doesn't get dried underneath, after hand washing or showering.
+Moisture dermatitis is caused when a wide band doesn't get dried underneath after hand washing or showering.
 If the band is just snug enough, that moisture can irritate the skin.
-Even though there may or may not be bacterial, the simple act of drying the finger after washing, or even removing the ring when hand washing, swimming or showering will eliminate this issue.
+Even though there may or may not be bacteria, the simple act of drying the finger after washing or even removing the ring when hand washing, swimming, or showering will eliminate this issue.

 Ring Tightness

-A ring that is too small for the finger can cause the finger to swell, or even cause pain in the finger.
+A ring that is too small for the finger can cause it to swell or even cause pain.
 If the skin has a significant indentation, that is a sign that the ring is too tight.

-Ways to remove a ring that is too tight: If your ring is too tight, you can try to soak your hand in ice water, then soap it and hold it over your head to remove.
-If this does not work, the ring will have to be cut off.
+Ways to remove a ring that is too tight: If your ring is too tight, you can try soaking your hand in ice water, then soaping it and holding it over your head to remove it.
+If this does not work, the ring must be cut off.

-Most jewelers have the capability of removing rings by cutting them off with a jewelers saw and special equipment to protect the finger.
-Rings cut off will a jewelers saw are easier to repair than the cuts made by paramedics with a grinder.
+Most jewelers can remove rings by cutting them off with a jeweler's saw and special equipment to protect the finger.
+Rings cut off with a jeweler's saw are easier to repair than the cuts made by paramedics with a grinder.

 Steps to Ruling Out Metal Allergy